Home » Easy » Reclaimed Wood Coffee Table

 Ana White has really good plans for building tables

-Measure Cut Attach Side Apron
+Measure, Cut, and Attach the Side Apron

 Countersink Wood Screws

-The Kreg marking and measuring tool was used as a guide for drilling pilot holes for the screws to secure the planks on the table top.
+The Kreg marking and measuring tool was used as a guide for drilling pilot holes for the screws to secure the planks on the tabletop.
 This is because I wanted the screws to look uniform along the length of the planks.

 Easy Reclaimed Wood Coffee Table

-Whitewash painted Coffee Table
+Whitewash Painted Coffee Table

 Where would you use it?